raynierarca11/web_development/README.md

 So today, i'm going to create a website that showcases html and css

-STUDY NETWORKINGGGG!, OUTLOOK TUTORIAL AND GMAIL BASICS.
+STUDY NETWORKINGGGG!, OUTLOOK TUTORIAL AND GMAIL BASICS.d

 geez networking is overwhelming